 “When we ask organisations how far along they are in their GDPR preparations, they often tell us they struggle to tick all the boxes before May next year.
 As a result, they often neglect their ISO maintenance,” says Jakob.

 It's not because organisations have any intentions of setting aside the information security they have built up over the years.
 There are just too many that don’t build their GDPR compliance upon their existing security measurements, even though that’s exactly what they should be doing.

 “The ICO has already emphasized that the GDPR is an evolution in data protection, meaning it builds upon established best practices.
-By bridging the gap instead of starting from scratch, you save both time and energy,” explains Jesper E. Siig.
+By bridging the gap instead of starting from scratch, you save both time and energy,” explains Jakob Holm Hansen.

 Parallels Between the ISO Standards and the GDPR

-The regulation requires that you can ensure confidentiality, integrity, and accessibility, and that you can re-establish the access to personal data.
+The regulation requires that you can ensure confidentiality, integrity, and accessibility and that you can re-establish access to personal data.
 These are all classic requirements within the world of information security.